carpentries-incubator/python-testing/_episodes/03a-dbc.md

 - "Learn to define simple and complicated contracts."
 - "Learn about pre-, post- and invariant- conditions of a contract."
 keypoints:
-- "Design by Contract is a way of using Assertions for interface specification."
+- "Design by Contract is a way of using Assertions for interface specification."an
 - "Pre-conditions are promises you agree to obey when calling a function."
 - "Post-conditions are promises a function agrees to obey returning to you."
 ---

-In [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract), the interaction between an you or an application and a library is treated as being governed by a *contract*.
-A contract typically involves three different types of requirements.
+In [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract), the interaction between an application and functions in a library is managed, metaphorically, by a *contract*.
+A contract for a function typically involves three different types of requirements.

-* Pre-conditions: Things that must be true before calling the function.
+* Pre-conditions: Things that must be true before a function begins its work.
-* Post-conditions: Things that are guaranteed to be true after the function returns.
+* Post-conditions: Things that are guaranteed to be true after a function finishes its work.
-* Invariant-conditions: Things that are guaranteed not to change during the function's execution.
+* Invariant-conditions: Things that are guaranteed not to change as a function does its work.

 **Note**: In Python contracts, only pre- and post-conditions are handled.